 Host a Christmas cookie party.
 Invite all of your friends and family over to share sweet treats and recipes and give any extras to your local community center.
-For some Christmas treat inspiration, we love this roundup from the Shari’s Berries blog.

 Go Christmas shopping for a local children’s hospital.
 All kids should have a new toy to play with on Christmas and its a great way to get your kids involved.